velartrill/velartrill.github.io/orig/kestrel.md

 *"What,"* whispers Daisy.

-*"There – was – no – order!"* Egret exclaims.
+"There was no order!"
+Egret exclaims.
 "Kestrel, God, I know we have our differences, but do you honestly believe I'd have innocent Khmai gunned down for no damn reason?"

 "No," I say quietly.
 "I think you'd do literally anything for one very particular reason."

 She's quiet for a moment.
 Then she shakes her head slowly.
 "There are some things I could not do."

 "Really?
-You'd
+You'd let the Cormorant's dream die for the sake of something as trivial as your honor?"

 "Kestrel!"
 Daisy exclaims.
 "That's cruel.
 Please don't be like this."